fgRuslan/easyAnim/README.md

 ```
 Or  you  can  download  an  archive.

-When  you  installed  the library  you  can  use  it..
+When  you  installed  the library  and  accepted  the  license  you  can  use  it..
 ##How  to  use  the  library
 This  is  the  main  paragraph..You  should  write  this  in  your  HTML  page  to  initialize  the  library